With you through life’s journey...

 We’re there to help if disability strikes

 Disability benefits provide modest coverage for severely disabled workers and their dependents, including our wounded warriors.
-In 2015, over 8 million workers received disability benefits and over 1.5 million children received benefits on their parents' records.
+In 2020, over 9 million workers and their dependents received disability benefits.
 Rest assured that if the unexpected happens, we are here to help.

 Learn more on our Disability Facts page.